The Eleonas’ August!

 Greek Council for Refugees in may has published a report and explained the situation as follow: “Regarding housing arrangements, with very few exceptions, there has been a significant reduction in the emergency units used to address accommodation needs, which were mostly covered through containers, apartment/rooms and shelters by December 2021.
 This also due to the significant decrease in the number of people hosted in the camps which were all operation below their capacity by December 2021, with the sole exception of Eleonas camp in Athens.”

-The video below is from October 2020 which I received via the new camp residents who were living in tents.
+The video is from October 2020 which I received via the new camp residents who were living in tents.

 The same report notes that “at the same time, however, more than 2,800 unregistered persons continued residing in the mainland camps.
 As far as GCR is aware, this includes persons whose asylum applications have not yet been registered, beneficiaries of international protection and persons with rejected asylum applications, thus highlighting a significantly underreported issue that is closely linked to the access to reception conditions, integration policies and prospects, and the persistent application of the “third safe country” (STC) concept by the Greek Asylum Service, which has inter alia led an increasing number of asylum applicants in a state of legal limbo.”